| | | | | | |

 It doesn’t get much easier than making this pumpkin pasta.
 Anyone, no matter what level of cooking skills they have, can make this pasta and create a delicious meal in only 25-minutes.

 This is more or less a chop, dump in a pot, simmer, and serve kind of recipe.
 It requires minimal work for absolute maximum tastiness.
+With barely any work, you can make a creamy pasta with the best flavor!

 Let’s break down the 3 easy steps to creating this simple vegan pumpkin pasta recipe:

-Step 1: Add all the ingredients to a large pot, diced pumpkin, tomatoes, onions, garlic, spices and seasoning, nutritional yeast, and vegetable stock.
-Stir to combine and place the pot on the stove.
 Step 2: Cover with a lot of and bring the vegetable stock to a boil.
 Lower the heat to a simmer, leave the lid on, and let the pasta simmer for 15-20 minutes or until the pasta is cooked tender.

 Step 3: Once the pasta is tender, remove the pot from the heat and stir to combine all the ingredients.
 The pumpkins should be nice and mushy at this point and will turn into a creamier sauce as you stir.